 We don’t go just for the food, but a trip to the Alps would never be complete without all those delicious Alpine dishes.
 After memorable mornings and exhilarating afternoons on the slopes, there’s nothing better than drifting under the snow-covered rafters of a snug mountain hut for some local grub.
 And whether it’s photos, food or just funny memories, it’s nice to be able to take a piece of your holiday back with you.
 We think these Alpine-inspired recipes are a great way to relive those mountain moments at home.

-This mouth-watering masterpiece of the Alps originated in the Aravis valley - also the home of Reblochon cheese.
+This mouth-watering masterpiece of the Alps originated in the Aravis valley - also the home of Reblochon cheese - where you'll find the ski resorts of La Clusaz and Le Grand Bornand.
 But although it’s become synonymous with the Alps, it’s not actually all that traditional.
 Tartiflette was in fact only born in the 1980s, when Reblochon trade union needed a way to help boost sales of the cheese.
 But we don’t mind – like many things from the 80s, it’s amazing!
 Although recipes vary from village to village, it always contains cheese and potatoes, and normally bacon as well.

 • 800g waxy potatoes, skins on